S1ndragosa/241ProjectSoundtrack/README.md

-Project for University of Waikato COMPX241, to play a fitting song using age estimation software.
+<h1>Project for University of Waikato COMPX241</h1>

-The highest version indicates the final product shown in the presentation
+<h2>Aim of the project:</h2>
+Use the live CCTV footage that a restaurant or bar typically has to estimate the age of its patrons, and from that determine what the song playlist should be.

 <h1>Group Members:</h1>
 Project Manager: